Professional Bio and Curriculum Vitae

 Graham is the founder/owner of Soulstainable Living, a whole person wellness initiative (mind, body, spirit); Charity ROCs, a community giving resource; and We All Write, a collective of Black women educators, creatives, and activists.
 Additionally, she owns T. Cornell Writing Resource which provides comprehensive writing services.

-Professor Graham is on the Board of Directors for Writers & Books and the Expert Advisory Council for the Democrat & Chronicle's “Time to Teach” education initiative.
-She also serves as the Chair of the “Voices of Experience” program for the Women's Foundation of Genesee Valley and as the Literary Curator for The Avenue Blackbox Theatre.
-Graham has won many awards for her community work, including being a 2017 ATHENA Young Professional award finalist and a BreakThru magazine “Inspiring Award” winner.
+Professor Graham is on the Expert Advisory Council for the Democrat & Chronicle's “Time to Education” education initiative.
+She also serves as the Chair of the “Voices of Experience” and “After School Literacy” programs for the Women's Foundation of Genesee Valley and as the Literary Curator for The Avenue Blackbox Theatre.
+Graham has won many awards for her community work, including a 2019 Leadership award from Women's Foundation of Genesee Valley and a BreakThru magazine “Inspiring Award” winner.
+Graham was also a 2017 ATHENA Young Professional award finalist.

 Graham’s scholarship and activism focus on Black Studies; Women’s Issues; Literature and Language; and Diversity, Equity, and Inclusion.
 She is a well-respected anti-bias/anti-racism educator who uses her platform to elevate the voices of the underrepresented and the underserved.